BluePanda-io/Sequence_Models_Application/readme.md

 # Sequence Models Application

-Three applicaitons of Sequence Models that I build during a SM Specialization - Originally developed 22/05/2019
+Three applicaitons of Sequence Models that was build during Deep Learning Specialization - Originally developed 22/05/2019

 You can find everything on the two JupyterNotebooks"